top of page

 “My aspirations in wheelchair tennis are still to win a Grand Slam title as well as strive towards a Gold Medal.
 The Paralympic Games are considered the pinnacle of our sport and that is what everyone is working towards.”

-Lucy Shuker: About Us
+Lucy Shuker PLY: About Us

 2019